aisingapore/TagUI/docs/reference.rst

 -edge or -e
 ********************
-Runs using Microsoft Edge web browser instead of Google Chrome (can be used with -headless option).
+Runs using Microsoft Edge browser instead of Chrome (can be used with -headless option).

 my_datatable.csv
 ********************